 Gravenstein Hwy S, Sebastopol, CA 95472

 New Family Farm started with just a patch of land, a couple horses, and a dream and now encompasses 15 acres of quality crops and a solid-gold reputation across the North Bay.
 Their cover crops change with the summer and winter, and their growing practices always keep in mind soil preservation, crop rotation, and even pollinator habitat.
-We love their loose and bunched red beets, but make sure you also try their Italian parsley, green cabbage, and fennel.
+We love their loose and bunched red beets, but make sure you also try their cilantro, red or green Little Gem lettuce, red butter lettuce, and green slicer cucumbers.

 4588 Bodega Ave, Petaluma, CA 94952 • (707) 637-6257

 Based on the idea that a farm feeds both the community and the land, Suncatcher Farms in Petaluma are the “dirtiest” farmers we know in the absolute best way possible.
 By combining their extensive knowledge of soil biology and cultivation, they have turned their farm into a study of what agriculture could and should be.
 Each plant added to their 10 certified-organic acres is purposefully placed to promote not just the growth of crops but of the environment itself, and they are constantly adapting to better tailor their practices to the land they inhabit.
-Enjoy a slice of Suncatchers edible offerings including baby arugula, Coastal Star romaine lettuce, purple kohlrabi, shishito peppers, and New Girl tomatoes.
-Not sure what to do with the purple kohlrabi?
-Check out our recipe for simple Roasted Kohlrabi for a healthy, local side dish!
+Enjoy a bunch or two of their Siberian Red Frill kale in salads, braises, and more!

 Red Hill Rd, Petaluma, CA 94952 • (707) 769-1802

 Located in Petaluma right on the Marin-Sonoma county line, the aptly named County Line Harvest are just as passionate about the people who grow their food as they are about the farm itself.
 Through their two locations, they manage to provide year-round employment for a dozen of their full-time employees as well as 9 months of seasonal work for an additional 35.
-Both original farms a Certified Organic, and their newest location will be certified organic in December of this year.
-Get creative with the flavors of Asia, and bring home their fresh heads of pac choi (also known as bok choy) along with Japanese Hakurei white turnips!
-Their pac choi is perfect for using in our savory Vegetarian Yaki Udon.
+Both original farms a Certified Organic, and their newest location replacing their Thermal location was certified Organic in December 2020.

 3855 Roblar Rd, Petaluma, CA 94952 • (415) 331-5906

 Sausalito Springs is the place to call when you need the freshest watercress you can get!
-They specialize in growing this leafy super-green, using only their own well water and triple-washing every bunch so that it’s ready to use when you get it.
+They specialize in growing this leafy super-green, using only their own well water and triple-washing every bunch so that every leafy bunch is ready to use when you get it.
 Their sprigs keep their roots too, so every sprig will continue to grow until they’re used!
-Bring home a bunch of their fresh watercress to use anywhere you’d want some leafy greens.

 Russian River Organics